Naturally Daily

 Lavender oil is quite popular due to its versatility.
 It originates from the flowers of Lavandula angustifolia through steam distillation.

-Lavender essential oil can treat any cuts, infections, pain due to ingrown toenails.
-It’s because this oil is rich in anti-bacterial, anti-inflammatory, and antiseptic properties.
+The lavender essential oil can treat cuts, infections, and pain from ingrown toenails.
+In addition, this oil is rich in antibacterial, anti-inflammatory, and antiseptic properties.

 In a study published in 2016, lavender oil promoted collagen synthesis.
 It also healed the wound in rats.
 [9]